 - Run the script .\EndpointSecurityPolicy_Import_FromJSON.ps1

-- If prompted, login with your Azure AD / Entra ID credential.
+- If prompted, log in with your Azure AD / Entra ID credentials.

 - Specify a path to export the policy data.